Courses

 POLS 810/910 Canadian Politics (Field Course)

 A critical analysis of the literature on Canadian politics.
-Topics covered include parliamentary institutions, federalism, the courts, multiculturalism and citizenship, Aboriginal politics, women and politics, political economy, interest groups and social movements, the mass media, political parties, public opinion, and voting.
+Topics covered include parliamentary institutions, federalism, the courts, multiculturalism and citizenship, Aboriginal politics, women and politics, political economy, interest groups and social movements, the mass media, political parties, public opinion and voting.
 Fall.

 POLS 821 Elections

 An examination of the importance of elections to the maintenance of democratic systems.
 Six themes are discussed: the history and theory of democratic participation; the legal framework; campaign organization; why people vote the way they do; the manifestation of social cleavages during campaigns; and the future of electoral participation.
 Canadian examples are placed in a comparative context.
+One 3-hour seminar.
 Winter.

 COMPARATIVE POLITICS